pregoli/devocrazia/public/content/articles/building-bank-atm-event-sourcing-cqrs-dotnet.md

 }
 ```

-Notice how state changes happen through events.
-The `DepositMoney` method doesn't directly modify `Balance`—it creates a `MoneyDepositedEvent`.
-This is the core principle of Event Sourcing.
+Notice something important: methods like `DepositMoney` don't directly modify `Balance`.
+Instead, they record a `MoneyDepositedEvent`.
+The actual state change happens when the event is applied.
+This separation is fundamental to Event Sourcing—**commands produce events, and events produce state**.

-### Value Objects: Enforcing Invariants
+### Value Objects: Self-Validating Data

-Value Objects encapsulate validation rules and ensure data integrity:
+Value Objects wrap primitive types with domain-specific validation, eliminating entire categories of bugs:

 ```csharp
 public record Money